charukiewicz/charukiewicz/posts/elm.md

 Relative to other front end tools, Elm's type system is its most distinct and powerful feature.
 Elm is statically typed, meaning all code is verified during the compilation process (more on that later).
 More importantly, Elm allows for the creation of Algebraic Data Types, which are referred to as [Union Types](https://guide.elm-lang.org/types/union_types.html) in Elm.
 This allows the programmer to model much of the business logic of the application in type system, to be verified statically by the compiler, rather than in code that will be evaluated at runtime.

 One simple example is that of a three-way state.
 Suppose I have a tag input field.
 When I arrive to the page with this input, certain tags may already be present.
 I can then edit the tag list, either by adding or removing tags.
-But here's the catch: if I press "Cancel" to return to a previous view in the application, the tag list much revert to its original state.
+But here's the catch: if I press "Cancel" to return to a previous view in the application, the tag list must revert to its original state.
 If I press "Save" the changes must be applied.

 There are a number of ways to do this in JavaScript, one solution would be: